-“Rather than thinking of this simple action as divisive, or favoring one group over another, may it be a reminder that members of our community are deeply missing each other, that our lives personally and collectively have changed,” the letter states.
+“Rather than thinking of this simple action as divisive, or favouring one group over another, may it be a reminder that members of our community are deeply missing each other, that our lives personally and collectively have changed,” the letter states.
 It was put together after ICP members were prompted to discuss the backlash the Azan exemption prompted across the city.
 “We thought it was important as an interfaith community of leaders who really try to promote harmony in the community and support one another,” Rabbi Audrey Pollack, the chair of ICP, told The Pointer.

 Mayor Bonnie Crombie, pictured during a recent press conference, said Wednesday that issues involving faith in the city often stir controversy

 From the larger community, criticism has been a consistent part of the response and members of council have been bombarded with hundreds of complaints since the decision last week.

 This isn’t the first time many in the community have reacted to initiatives focused on the Muslim population.
 One of the many similar reactions was witnessed after the proposal for The Meadowvale Islamic Centre in 2015.
 “I think any time we deal with issues that involve faith communities, you see this kind of flair up of reaction, sometimes visceral reaction,” Crombie said during a press conference Wednesday.

 Such divisiveness is not a factor specific to Mississauga.
 In Brampton, a Peel realtor and school council chair was recently fired by REMAX after an Islamophobic tweet surfaced on the city’s decision to allow for the broadcast of the Azan.